mate-android-testing/mate-commander/README.md

 cat log/server_err.log
 ```

-Note that you have to clear the log folder after each run, otherwise the logs are appended
-to the previous logs.
+Note that you have to clear the log folder after each run, otherwise the logs are appended to the previous logs.

-By default `commander.py` runs the emulator in headless mode.
-If you wish to see what
+By default, `commander.py` runs the emulator in the foreground.
+If you want to run the emulator in headless mode,
-the emulator is actually doing, search for the flag `-no-window` within the file `commander.py`
+append the flag `-no-window` to the emulator start options.
+On Linux, you may want to enable the flag `-enable-kvm` as well.

-and comment it out.
-If you like to debug the execution of `MATE`, add the flag `debug` to the
-invocation of `commander.py`.
-Once the `MATE_SERVICE` log "MATE Service waiting for Debugger to
+If you like to **debug** the execution of `MATE`, add the flag `debug` to the invocation of `commander.py`.
+Once the
-be attached to Android Process" appears, you can attach your debugger through clicking
+`MATE_SERVICE` log "MATE Service waiting for Debugger to  be attached to Android Process" appears, you can attach your
-`Run -> Attach Debugger to Android Process -> org.mate` within Android Studio.
+debugger through clicking `Run -> Attach Debugger to Android Process -> org.mate` within Android Studio.